mattbellis/PHYS-3330/raw-content/lab8-raw.md

 # Goals

-In this lab, you will begin learning how transistors work by creating a dual-stage amplifier out of a common emitter amplifier plus an emitter follower and use this as an audio amplifier.
+In this lab, you will continue learning how transistors work by creating a dual-stage amplifier out of a common emitter amplifier plus an emitter follower and use this as an audio amplifier.

 Proficiency with new equipment: